This project began with a question that kept me up at night:

 Here it is, as plainly as I can put it:

-Stable things persist by circulating around centers that can't be occupied.
+Stable things persist by circulating around a center that is never met.

 That's it.
 That's the whole pattern.